DataDog/hiring-engineers/answers.md

 For our first data integration exercise I'm going to be using the Datadog MySQL integration but you're welcome to choose from any of the over 350 built-in integrations available in the [Datadog platform](https://app.datadoghq.com/account/settings#integrations/activemq).

 Once again if you haven't already installed MySQL on your host machine go ahead and do so now.
-If by some small chance you're also running Windows and prefer to manage relational databases with a UI, I'd also recommend you install [HeidiSQL](https://www.heidisql.com/download.php).
+If by some small chance you're also running Windows and, like me, prefer to manage relational databases with a UI, I'd also recommend you install [HeidiSQL](https://www.heidisql.com/download.php).

 Once MySQL is installed you can navigate to the [MySQL Integration documentation](https://app.datadoghq.com/account/settings#integrations/mysql) and follow the configuration instructions.
 You'll likely notice that the integration process is nearly identical to most a typical ODBC/OLE DB integration; you just add the Datadog agent as a user and grant that user permissions to the databases you want to track.
-Then navigate to the conf.d folder in your [Agent's configuration directory](https://docs.datadoghq.com/agent/guide/agent-configuration-files/?tab=agentv6v7#agent-configuration-directory) and inside the `conf.yaml` file, re-enter the credentials for your datadog user as well as your server's IP/Hostname and port.
+Then navigate to the conf.d folder in your [Agent's configuration directory](https://docs.datadoghq.com/agent/guide/agent-configuration-files/?tab=agentv6v7#agent-configuration-directory) and inside the MySQL `conf.yaml` file, re-enter the credentials for your datadog user as well as your server's IP/Hostname and port.

 Unlike most standard relational database integrations; once you grant the Datadog user access to the `perfromance_schema` table, you'll have full insight of the performance metrics of you're MySQL client, as opposed to the simple SELECT queries most other integrations are limited to.